Posts under ‘Must see’

 rialto-bridge.gif

 The Ponte di Rialto or Rialto Bridge is one of Venice’s most famous landmarks.
 Dating back to 1588 the bridge spans the Grand Canal and was the only way to cross the canal on foot before the Accadenua Bridge opened in 1854.
 The bridge offers some magnificent views up and down the canal although it can become very busy.
-The centre of the bridge is jammed packed with souveneir stalls selling everything including a huge selection of Venician Glass and jewelry, you are probably better to buy it elsewhere to avoid the tourist markup.
-The bridge was designed by Antonio de Ponte and was very close in design to the wodden structure it replaced it features two incline ramps which are basically all steps and a central portico which carry the stores and shops.
+The centre of the bridge is jammed packed with souvenir stalls selling everything including a huge selection of Venician Glass and jewelry, you are probably better to buy it elsewhere to avoid the tourist markup.
+The bridge was designed by Antonio de Ponte and was very close in design to the wooden structure it replaced it features two incline ramps which are basically all steps and a central portico which carry the stores and shops.

 Read the rest of this entry »